paulolima18/ProgrammingMesh/README.md

 - turtle_module -> Turtle module implementation

 - coinBot -> Program that searches for a possible 'win' by tranding currencies using uphold api

+# Haskell

+- cesium_bomberman -> AI and String compression projects
+- FunctionalP -> Some Functional Programming exercises in Haskell